Chasing the dragon

-"Chasing the dragon" (CTD) (追龍 (追龙, zeoi1 lung4, zhuī lóng)), or "foily" in Australian English, refers to inhaling the vapor from a heated solution of a powdered psychoactive drug on a sheet of aluminum foil.
+"Chasing the dragon" (CTD) (追龍 (追龙, zeoi1 lung4, zhuī lóng)), or "foily" in Australian English, is the act of inhaling the vapor of a powdered psychoactive drug off a heated sheet of aluminium foil.
 The moving vapor is chased after with a tube (often rolled foil) through which the user inhales.
-The "chasing" occurs as the user gingerly keeps the liquid moving in order to keep it from overheating and burning up too quickly, on a heat conducting material such as aluminium foil.
+The "chasing" occurs as the user gingerly keeps the liquid moving to keep it from overheating and burning up too quickly, on a heat-conducting material such as aluminium foil.

-Another use of the term "chasing the dragon" refers to the elusive pursuit of a high equal to the user’s first in the use of a drug, which after acclimation is no longer achievable.
-Used in this way, “chasing the dragon” can refer to any recreational drug administered by any means.
+"Chasing the dragon" is also the elusive pursuit of a high equal to the user's first in the use of a drug, which after acclimation is no longer achievable.
+Used in this way, "chasing the dragon" can apply to any recreational drug administered by any means.

-Etymology

-Chasing the dragon is a slang phrase of Cantonese origin from Hong Kong.
-The Hong Kong film Chasing the Dragon is named from the origin of the etymology.

-Cultural aspects

-Aluminum foil is considered to be low-quality drug paraphernalia.
-It is commonly associated with drug abuse.
-Hard drugs that are commonly inhaled this way include but are not limited to morphine, heroin, fentanyl, oxycodone, opium, and ya ba (a pill containing caffeine and methamphetamine).

-Advantages

-This method of intake significantly decreases or eliminates certain risks of heroin use, such as the transmission of HIV, hepatitis, and other blood-borne diseases through needle sharing, the introduction of skin bacteria to the bloodstream due to non-sterile injection, and the stress that injection puts on veins.
-Oral administration may also eliminate these risks, but the high is much less intense and longer.
+History

+The practice of smoking low-grade heroin via heating on tinfoil first originated in Hong Kong in the late 1950s, and thereafter spread to other parts of Southeast Asia during the 1960s, Western Europe during the late 1970s, and to the Indian subcontinent during the 1980s.
+A report published in 1958 by the Government of Hong Kong stated that since syringes were difficult to obtain in the colony, local addicts bought street deals of crude heroin (often mixed with powdered barbiturates) weighing approximately 0.126 grams for HK$2 each, which was then vaporized on tinfoil while the consumer inhaled the rising smoke through a cardboard tube.
+The use of common materials for consumption of the drugs allowed the addict to quickly dispose of the evidence if they detected the police nearby, and also allowed them to forgo carrying incriminating paraphernalia on their person (such as pipes or syringes).